John Constable (writer): Plays

 Selected texts from The Southwark Mysteries featured in his site-specific ritual dramas - The Anatomy Class (The Old Operating Theatre), The Goose At Liberty (Southwark Playhouse), The Halloween of Cross Bones, conducted annually from 1998 to 2010, which culminated at the gates of the former burial ground.

 Constable's later work similarly drew on the history and contemporary culture of his south London neighbourhood.
 He wrote the libretto for South of the River, the ENO community opera performed in a big top in Potters Fields.

 In 2013, he wrote a one-man show Spare - inspired by the life and work of the south London artist and magician Austin Osman Spare – which he performed in Treadwell's Bookshop and in the White Bear Theatre, Kennington, where Spare himself used to drink and had once exhibited his paintings.

-Poetry

-The first part of The Southwark Mysteries comprises a cycle of mystical poems, seven Vision Books in which The Goose initiates John Crow into her “Secret History” and “Mysteries”.
-These two literary personas guide the reader on a journey through 2,000 years of Southwark's history, reimagined through the eyes of outcasts and outsiders.
-The verses range freely, from archaic ballad form to contemporary rap..The Glossolalia asserts that these are magical texts, including “The Goose's Heresy”, an “Hermetic tradition passed down by Bankside actors and whores”.

-In the lead-up to the millennium, Constable performed poetry and ritual dramas at The Warp, a series of fortnightly 24-hour parties in the caverns under London Bridge.
-In the first decade of the 21st century, he appeared, often as John Crow, in theatres, clubs and festivals worldwide.
-He hosted The Palace of Wisdom, an all-night poetry tent at the Glastonbury Festival, where he was a regular performer in the legendary underground Irish Piano Bar.

-In 2014, Spark In The Dark was published by Thin Man Press.
-This first collection of Constable's poetry ranges from satirical Burlesques to lyrical Spirit Songs.
-In Mrs God the poet draws on his Welsh Borders upbringing in a “burlesque” that comically subverts the image of a Divine patriarch.
-The book also features two experimental prose-poems.
-Winchester Cathedral:Time Out Of Mind, written during an Arts Council residency at Winchester Cathedral, evokes the misadventures of a medieval monk troubled by visions of the future.
-Wennefer is “a cautionary tale”, a visceral retelling of the Isis-Osiris myth set in south London club culture.
+In 2022 he was commissioned to write a new Mummers Play based on Glastonbury's St George legend.
+The 'Glastonbury St George and The Dragon Mummers Play' was performed in Glastonbury Abbey on 3 June as part of the town's Queens Platinum Jubilee celebrations.